trynova/website/pages/blog/garbage-collection-is-contrarian.md

 This post received some excellent feedback / pushback on [Lobsters](https://lobste.rs/s/jydyuw/garbage_collected_handles_are_lifetime).
-While I do not agree with what is, perhaps, the thrust of the feedback ("contravariance has nothing to do with GC or self-reference" or in other words that this entire approach is flawed), the following discussion did strongly underline a meaningful point: a fully safe representation of unrooted handles is possible as shown by [`gc-arena`](https://github.com/kyren/gc-arena) and it relies on _invariance_ which can be viewed as a combination of covariance and contravariance.

-In terms of contravariant references, this is exactly what I get with the combination of a contravariant reference and a covariant reference of a proof
+That discussion brought up a great point that I had overlooked/forgotten: a fully safe representation of unrooted handles is possible as shown by [`gc-arena`](https://github.com/kyren/gc-arena) and it relies on _invariance_ which can be viewed as a combination of covariance and contravariance.
+In terms of contravariant references, this is exactly (or close to) what I get with the combination of a contravariant reference and a covariant reference of a proof
 value: